 After exterminating Davros the Dalek who had assumed leadership of the rest declared.

 “We are entombed but we live on.
 This is only the beginning.
 We will prepare, we will grow stronger.
 When the time is right we will emerge and take our rightful place as the supreme power of the universe!!!!”

 The Daleks immediately tried to make good on that promise and began trying to find a way to escape from their prison.
 Davros and the other Kaled’s bodies meanwhile they merely stuffed into an old locker.

 Little did the Daleks know that Davros was not completely dead.
 His life support machine the very thing that had kept him alive for years placed him in a state of suspended animation, whilst it slowly began to repair many of his organs that had been damaged by the Dalek’s death rays.

-The Thal’s meanwhile with their city destroyed by the Daleks soon left the area to make a new start whilst the Doctor, Sarah and Harry their mission complete.
-Left Skaro using the time ring.
+The Thal’s meanwhile with their city destroyed by the Daleks soon left the area to make a new start whilst the Doctor, Sarah and Harry left Skaro using the time ring.

 “Although I know that the Daleks will create havoc and destruction for millions of years I also know that out of their evil must come something good.”

 The Creation of Zolfian and Yarvelling’s Daleks

 The surviving Thals would flee to Skaro’s second continent.
 They found this continent less irradiated than the one they and the Kaled’s had lived on for centuries, and they were actually able to grow food there.